nplab/EV3/robot/README.md

 Feel free to replace the `-DCMAKE_INSTALL_PREFIX=<target_dir>` with whatever directory works for you.

+## Further Setup

+### DNS
+If you would like to use Hostnames instead of IP addresses in the config file, change the `host: ` line in `/etc/nsswitch.conf` to `hosts: files [NOTFOUND=continue UNAVAIL=continue FOUND=return] dns [NOTFOUND=return UNAVAIL=return TRYAGAIN=return FOUND=return] files`.

+### OpenSSL
-**Note:** In order for the binary the run, the target system must have at least OpenSSL version 1.0.3.
+The target system must have at least OpenSSL version 1.0.3.
 On *ev3dev*, this means installing OpenSSL from the `jessie-backports` repository.

+Add `deb http://ftp.debian.org/debian jessie-backports main` to `/etc/apt/sources.list`.
+Then run `apt-get -t jessie-backports install openssl`.

 ## Structure